semgrep/semgrep-docs/docs/semgrep-app/notifications.md

 ##### Creating and adding a workspace access token

 :::info Prerequisite
-Use the procedure described in this section if you use the **Bitbucket Cloud Premium** plan.
-If you are **not** using the Bitbucket Cloud Premium plan, you have to create a separate repository access token for each repository where you want to use Semgrep.
+- Use the procedure described in this section if you use the **Bitbucket Cloud Premium** plan.
+If you are **not** using the Bitbucket Cloud Premium plan, create a separate repository access token for each repository where you want to use Semgrep.
 See [Creating a repository access token](/semgrep-ci/running-semgrep-ci-with-semgrep-app/#creating-and-adding-a-repository-access-token).
+- Create a **SEMGREP_APP_TOKEN** - follow the steps descibed in [CI providers listed in Semgrep Cloud Platform](/semgrep-ci/running-semgrep-ci-with-semgrep-app/#ci-providers-listed-in-semgrep-cloud-platform).
+If your the CI provider you use in Bitbucket is not listed, follow the guidelines described in [Other CI providers (environment variables setup)](/semgrep-ci/running-semgrep-ci-with-semgrep-app/#other-ci-providers-environment-variables-setup).
 :::

 Create a workspace access token in Bitbucket (only available if you have a Bitbucket Cloud Premium plan).
 Follow the instructions in [Create a Workspace Access Token](https://support.atlassian.com/bitbucket-cloud/docs/create-a-workspace-access-token/).
 Alternatively, follow these steps to create a workspace access token: